cesium/guides/src/pages/docs/git.md

 ## Configuring Git Locally

 You are almost ready to start working.
-But first, you need to configure your local git installation to match your Github account details.
+But first, you need to configure your local git installation to match your GitHub account details.

 First install `git` if you haven't already by using the command